 Keeping up with the latest and greatest trends shows your customer base that you aren’t content with merely being average and you have a knack for innovation.
 Your business card is the impression you will leave with a potential client after your first meeting.
 This piece of cardstock is your chance to show your clients and professional contacts what you are all about.

-Are business cards dead?
-The answer, while it might surprise you, is no.
+The answer, while it might surprise you, is simply no.

 At SILKCARDS, texture is what we do, and one of our popular stock options, the linen stock business card, takes texture and translates it perfectly for serious professionals.
 Sometimes all it takes to bring a design to the next level is a subtle hatch on the surface of the business card.